 - 16th to 15th avenues eastbound: to make room for a temporary transit lane, convert five angled parking spaces to four parallel parking spaces.

-Thank you to everyone who attended the public hearing on September 24 or provided comments on the 38 Geary temporary emergency transit lanes proposal.
+Thank you to everyone who attended the online public hearing on September 24 or provided comments on the 38 Geary temporary emergency transit lanes.
 We heard strong support from a majority of participants and the following six key themes:

 - Suggestion to include transit lanes between 15th and 25th avenues